chibicode/react-functional-css-protips/README.md

 </article>
 ```

-And these are the CSS classes that are built into Tachyons:
+Above HTML uses the following CSS classes that are built into Tachyons.

 ```css
 .ba { border-style: solid; border-width: 1px; }